wiretap-retro/MigStorm-ITX/README.md

 ![pic](pic.png)

 ## Info
-Tested by Zenon to boot with Pistorm and CaffieneOS, also with a regular M68k CPU.
-It appears to be fully working, however it still needs further testing to confirm complete functionality.
+Tested by Zenon to boot with Pistorm and CaffeineOS, also with a regular M68k CPU.
+It appears to be fully working, however it still needs further testing to confirm complete functionality of all features.
 It also needs more general trace cleanup/enhancement.
 Build at your own risk.

 ## Mouser Cart
 https://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=da74540bb5 \